 - Carefully label all the boxes – both on the top and on the sides.
 You can mark them with numbers, so you ever know to which room your stuff belongs.
 For instance, 1 is the kitchen, 2 – is the bedroom, etc.

 - Make sure that the things you need to use first are accessible.
 They can be various things, such as pillows, blankets, your laptop or personal computer, even your coffee and coffee machine, if you cannot go without caffeine.

 - Remember all the important papers and documents!
-They should have be stored in a very especial and accessible place, so that you will be able to find them immediately, if it is necessary!
+They should have to be stored in a very especial and accessible place, so that you will be able to find them immediately, if it is necessary!

 - The boxes with divided inserts are just perfect for packing of bottles – wine, whiskey, olive oil, vinegar, and other stuff like this.
-Make sure that you have at least one or two of them, depending how many such bottles you have at home.
+Make sure that you have at least one or two of them, depending on how many such bottles you have at home.